We are an adult Walking Club and as such everyone must have a sense of Personal Responsibility.

 Membership is now available for £10/month or £120/year, with the benefit of reducing the overall annual cost.

-Whilst every effort is made to ensure your safety, by leaders pre-walking the route, you should remain vigilant and be aware, during the walk, of natural hazards, such as tree roots, pot holes overhanging branches etc.
+Whilst every effort is made to ensure your safety, by leaders pre-walking the route, you should remain vigilant and be aware, during the walk, of natural hazards, such as tree roots, pot holes overhanging branches etc, and where possible warn your fellow walkers.

 You should also take care crossing or walking along busy roads, as you would do normally.